franciscosucre/simple-router/README.md

 # simple-router

 A simple, lightweight router for NodeJS Http server.
-No Middleware, only simple routes with handlers.
+Middleware and nested routers included.
+Promise oriented.

 ## **How to install**